inspec/inspec/CONTRIBUTING.md

 ### Release Timing

 We typically aim to make a release every Thursday; however, if there are no changes, the release will be skipped.
-Releases may also be delayed due to holidays, staffing contraints, or technical problems.
+Releases may also be delayed due to holidays, staffing constraints, or technical problems.

 ### Versioning